-The first function moves all the reservations of the remaining workflow jobs to an earlier time when the workflow is created using --delay switch.
+The first function is relevant to workflows created using the --delay switch and moves all the reservations of the remaining workflow jobs.

 '''

 /

 IN: number of minutes from now.
 The start time of the next reservation of the workflow is moved to this time if doable.

 OUT: 0 successful, non zero unsuccessful.slurm_wf_error is set.

 /

 int slurm_wf_move_all_res(uint32_t t);

 '''